tliu17/TextRain/README.md

 Text Rain originally implemented by Camille Utterback: http://camilleutterback.com/projects/text-rain/.

 This is my version of implmentation.

-*Threshold needs to be adjusted between the prerecorded video and the camera image.
+Enjoy!

 Display:

 The video image is displayed in Grayscale, and the screen is unmirrored (video image is flipped horizontally).
-Color of each letter object is randomized.
+Color of each letter object is randomized. *Threshold needs to be adjusted between the prerecorded video and the camera image.

 Animation: